 The proliferation of projector equipment has also precipitated the need for

-expanded over the past decade, there are still millions of ordinary overhead projectors in use on a daily
+projectors is the ENX projector lamps.
+Although the needs of multimedia presentation has exploded over the past decade, there are still millions of overhead projectors in use on a daily

 basis.
-The need for easy, simple visual communication makes it something that will
+The need for easy visual communication makes it something that will

-be used for many decades to come.
+be used for many years to come.
 There are a wide variety projectors which

-use the FXL lamp, and they don't all look at all the same.
+use the ENX lamp, and they don't all look at all the same.
 In fact, some companies who make these

 projectors have switched bulbs from